sinka97/sinka97/README.md

 # 👋 Hi, I'm Thant Sin Khine Aung

-I am a final year student in Singapore Management University's School of Computing & Information Systems 👨🏻‍💻 My interests 👀 are in Machine Learning and Natural Language Processing and I dabble in a little bit of Public Policy research.
+I am a final year student in Singapore Management University's School of Computing & Information Systems 👨🏻‍💻 my interests 👀 are in Machine Learning and Natural Language Processing while I like dabbling in a little bit of Public Policy research.
 I am also passionate about technologies that enable public private data sharing, as they are tools we can use to combat information asymmetry.
-🌱 Currently learning: Java & neo4j

 ## Find me on other socials at